Posted 2019 October 20

 MacTech Slides and Resources

-The resources for that MacTech Conference presentation, Writing and Understanding AutoPkg Recipes — including the slides — are now available on GitHub in a repo in my account (jazzace) named mactech-2019-autopkg.
-The session was recorded; I will update this post with the video link when it becomes available.
+The resources for that MacTech Conference presentation, Writing and Understanding AutoPkg Recipes — including the slides and a link to the video recording of the session — are now available on GitHub in a repo in my account (jazzace) named mactech-2019-autopkg.